HinaChauhan158/File-Hider-Using-JAVA/README.md

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps:

-Fork the repository.
+–>Fork the repository.
-Create a new branch for your feature or bugfix.
+–>Create a new branch for your feature or bugfix.
-Commit your changes.
+–>Commit your changes.
-Push the branch to your fork.
+–>Push the branch to your fork.
-Submit a pull request with a detailed description of your changes.
+–>Submit a pull request with a detailed description of your changes.

-License
+**License**

 This project is licensed under the MIT License.
 See the LICENSE file for more information.